 Riding backseat of Rainy’s van, after Moke commandeers the shotgun side on the road to the wilderness drop, Stick watches helplessly as Moke guns down Rainy, but recovers his wits quickly enough to smash the albino assassin against the windshield, a raging brush-fire covering his escape-on-foot from Cuban gunfire.
 Taking refuge with another ex-con, Luis (David Reynauso), who is also conveniently involved with the Miami drug trade at the Cuban supply and Miami street-dealing levels, Stick receives a broad lesson in Chucky’s broader associations with both Cuban drug lord Nestor (Cástulo Guerra) for the drug dealer’s business end and whiz-investor Barry Stam (George Segal) for the Miami player’s social-climbing ones.

 Spruced up, shaven, and now looking every inch Burt Reynolds, Stick returns to the very beachside bar where he but a few days before torched and bar-smashed a pervert to now impress and gain the confidence of known crime enthusiast Barry Stam.
-The lattice of coincidence tightens around immediately subsequent employment as Barry’s driver, finding a home above Barry’s garage with yet another ex-con in slick, streetwise Cornell (Richard Lawson), and living but a few feet away from frequent houseguest and finance expert Kyle McLaren (Candice Bergen) and her multi-million dollar view of the Pacific; all as Stick plans — or more accurately waits — for Chucky’s murderously differed payment of five thousand dollars.
+The lattice of coincidence tightens around immediately subsequent employment as Barry’s driver, finding a home above Barry’s garage with yet another ex-con in slick, streetwise Cornell (Richard Lawson), and living but a few feet away from frequent houseguest and finance expert Kyle McLaren (Candice Bergen) and her multi-million dollar view of the Pacific; all as Stick plans — or more accurately waits — for Chucky’s murderously deferred payment of five thousand dollars.

 Encompassing foot chases, car crashes, gunplay, an aquarium of scorpions, and three separate acts of pyromania — the last memorably holding a lighter to a would-be assailant’s (Rick Rossovitch) gasoline-doused face at a swanky party — the long-fuse tale of marked opportunism, violent reversal, and slow-burn revenge is well-served by its maundering milieu of Miami Drift.
 Paraphrasing Hitchcock, if you introduce a 15th floor poolside view of bleached-blue sky and sun-kissed palms in your first act, you better have a singularly untanned gunman plummeting through same by your third.
 (Punctuating right after with the piercing screams of a respected character actor in a ridiculous get-up, missing the pool with a concrete thud, certainly adds to its literal and figurative impact.)
-Fortunately, Burt Reynolds the actor and director capitalizes fully on this story-climactic moment with his still movie star-handsome gaze lingering in unblinking reality on actor-stuntman Dar Robinson-as-Moke taking this truly spectacular fall.
+Fortunately, Burt Reynolds the actor and director capitalizes fully on this story-climactic moment, with his still movie star-handsome gaze lingering in unblinking reality on actor-stuntman Dar Robinson-as-Moke taking this truly spectacular fall.

 Where Stick as story, character, and lead falls short, however, is in ill-fitting subplots and an underdeveloped romance.
 So when the top box office draw of the 1970’s retains every bit of his charm playing a character that temperamentally (and even biographically) fits his time-tested casual yet romantic persona, and when as a director that actor has thrice proven his ability to tailor that persona to a wide variety of stories and subject matter — from goofy adventure to existential satire to gritty thriller — the shortcomings in plotting, pacing, and tone may have more to do with behind-the-scenes drama than outright artistic failure.